 Homework assignments will be introduced during the tutorials, so it is to your benefit to attend each tutorial.
-Homework assignments and relevant computer code will be posted on Quercus following each tutorial.
-All homework is due at the end of the tutorials indicated in the schedule.
-Penalty for late submission: 2% per day that the assignment is received late.
+Homework assignments and relevant computer code will be posted on the course website following each tutorial.
+All homework is due at the beginning of the tutorials indicated in the schedule.
+Penalty for late submission: 20% of the maximum homework mark per day that the assignment is received late.
 Weekend days count as individual days.
 Unless there are extenuating circumstances (e.g. medical reasons), a mark of zero will be applied to all assignments submitted 5 days late or more.
 If you know ahead of time that you have a legitimate reason why you cannot hand in the assignment at the due date, let the course instructor know before the due date.